- Set up an SSH connection (Windows)

-Set up an SSH connection (Windows)
+Set up SSH connection (Windows)

 Go to Start menu > All Programs > Open TortoiseGit and start Putty Key Generator.